cxx7532706/cxx7532706.github.io/_posts/ProblemsAndBugs/2017-06-18-Javascript-TimeZone-Issue.md

 ---
 layout: post
-category : problems and bugs
+category : Problems and bugs
 tagline: "Supporting tagline"
 tags : [Javascript]
 ---
+{% include JB/setup %}

 The method `.new Date()` in Javascript, will use the server time zone.
 It will cause issue when this time need to be passed and communicated with client time.

 The way to fix this is by `getTimezoneOffset()` method, this method will return the difference between local time and UTC time, return value is in minutes.
 This `value*60*1000` will transfer minutes to millisecond, which is used for Javascripte time variable.